zhuxiao/asvbm/README.md

              Chromosome names should match the format within the VCF file.
              Chromosome names are separated by ';'.
 Example: -C "1;2;3" -s INT    overlap extend size: [200]
-   -p FLOAT  percent sequence identity: [0.9]
-   -P FLOAT  percent size ratio: [0.7]
-   -t INT    number of threads [0].
+   -i FLOAT  minimal sequence identity for variant match: [0.7] -a FLOAT  minimal sequence identity for allelic variants match: [0.7] -p FLOAT  minimal percent size ratio for variant match: [0.7] -t INT    number of threads [0].
 0 for the maximal number of threads
              in machine
    -T STR    Tool names [null].